 Being overweight is commonly considered a cause for one to develop all sorts of medical conditions, including:

-The issue is that life insurance companies cannot test an individual year after year to monitor their health status.
-Instead, they must rely on the information available on the day of the application to make a decision about the applicant’s health in the next 10, 20, or 30 years.
+The issue is that life insurance companies cannot test individuals year after year to monitor their health status.
+Instead, they must rely on the information available on the day of the application to decide on the applicant’s health in the next 10, 20, or 30 years.

-This is not an easy task, which is why insurance companies ask for specific details such as height and weight.
+This isn’t easy, so insurance companies ask for specific details such as height and weight.
 This information can be used to estimate how an individual’s current height and weight ratio may affect their future health status.

 Fortunately, misstating your current height and weight will not necessarily prevent you from qualifying for coverage.
-However, it may affect the price you were originally quoted before your medical exam when your true height and weight are determined.
+However, it may affect the price initially quoted before your medical exam when determining your true height and weight.
 It is important to note that misstating other information on the application could have more severe consequences, which we will discuss later in this article.

 - No, I’m not a smoker!

 Regarding this particular “lie,” people usually fall into one of two categories.
-The first group consists of those who do not consider themselves smokers, while the second group comprises individuals who smoke but do not want to pay the higher rates that typical tobacco users are charged for using tobacco.
+The first group consists of those who do not consider themselves smokers.
+In contrast, the second group comprises individuals who smoke but do not want to pay the higher rates that typical tobacco users are charged for using tobacco.
 Therefore, they lie to obtain cheaper term life insurance rates.

 “Have you used ANY type of tobacco or nicotine products in the past 12 MONTHS?”